vvelikodny/docker-ssh-deploy/README.md

 # Overview

-It's basic custom Docker image to deploy projects over SSH to servers.
-For example, I use it to deploy my projects from Gitlab CI workers.
+It's basic custom Docker image to deploy projects over SSH to the servers.
+For example, I use it to deploy my projects from Gitlab CI runners.

 Docker image: [`vvelikodny/gitlab-deploy`](https://hub.docker.com/r/vvelikodny/gitlab-deploy/)